gitmaus1/lokavergame2024/README.md

 Controls

-  	the game will be based arund cuntroler and will you will use long range spells and short range attacks
+  	the game will be based arund cuntroler and will you will use long range spells and short range attacks as you use spells your magic debleits til you cant
-        as you use spells your magic debleits til you cant use magic any more you refule magic whith sugsesful malai attacks incuriging you to use long and close range attacks
+        use magic any more you refule magic whith sugsesful malai attacks incuriging you to use long and close range attacks

 Mechanics

-	Are there any interesting mechanics?
-If so, how are you going to accomplish them?
-Physics, algorithms, etc.

  	you can use many abilitys whithute going into a menju to switce petven them